 You are an employee who recently applied for a new position at the university, which has a higher salary.
 You didn’t make it past the first phase of the search.
 You think it was because the search chair knows you and is biased against you because of your sexual orientation.
 If you were not selected because of your sexual orientation, that would be prohibited discrimination.
 The form of the discrimination would be disparate treatment, not harassment.
 You should speak with the Office of Diversity & Equal Opportunity.
 Office staff can help you find out whether you were qualified for the position and whether a complaint should be filed.

 To whom do I make a report?
-It depends on the identity of the alleged harasser.
-If it is a student, report to the Dean of Students.
+It depends on the identity of the alleged offender.
+If it is a student, report to the Dean of Students through the online reporting mechanism.
 If it is a non-faculty employee, report to the Title IX Coordinator or Human Resources.
 If a faculty member, report to the Provost, the appropriate Dean, or the Title IX Coordinator.
 When in doubt, reports can always be made to the Title IX Coordinator.

 What are my complaint or grievance options?
 You may file a complaint internally or externally.
-Information about complaint options is provided by the Office of Compliance and Policy at www.edu/offices/compliance/reportdiscrim
+Information about the different complaint/reporting options is provided by the Office of Compliance & Policy.

 What if I really don't think a situation is sexual harassment?
-What if I think the person talking about sexual harassment is being unreasonable or even lying?
+What if I think the person talking about sexual harassment or reporting an assault is being unreasonable or even lying?
 Depending on the situation, that may matter or it may not.
 If you are observing a situation and reasonably do not think it is sexual harassment -- then you do not need to report it.
-If, on the other hand, someone complains to you about sexual harassment, which includes someone telling you that he or she is sexually harassed, then even if you think they are wrong or acting in bad faith, you must bring that to a Title IX Coordinator's attention.
+If, on the other hand, a student reports an assault to you, or if you are a supervisor, faculty member, or manager, and someone complains to you about sexual harassment, which includes someone telling you that he or she is sexually harassed, then even if you think they are wrong or acting in bad faith, you must bring that to a Title IX Coordinator's attention.
 You can tell the Title IX Coordinator your opinion and the reasons you think they are wrong or acting in bad faith (lying).
 Similarly, if you hear second-hand about a report or complaint, we want to make sure that report is addressed, so we require you to tell us about it.
 (Of course, if the report or complaint has already been brought to a Title IX Coordinator, you do not need to make a second report.)
 Why do we want this to happen?
 For a number of reasons, including:

 - If one of our students or employees feels harassed, even if he or she is wrong or unreasonable, we want to help this person in distress.
 The distress may affect academic or professional performance and may lead to damaging rumors.
 And the feeling of harassment may arise from unwelcome conduct that W&M will want to stop before it becomes sexual harassment; we don't want to sit back and wait for borderline harassment to become full-on harassment.